You can set up a domain-wide routing policy for inbound messages using Default routing.

 - At the bottom, click Save.

 It can take up to an hour to propagate changes to user accounts.
-You can track prior changes under Admin console audit log.
+You can track prior changes in the Admin console audit log.

 The Default routing tab lets you configure multiple routing settings for your domain.
 Each routing setting specifies a recipient or recipients and an action to perform on any mail intended for the recipients.